postmanlabs/postman-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 ### **Edit an active environment**

-Click the Quick Look icon in the upper right corner of the Postman app to display the environment and global variables.
+Click the 'Quick Look' icon in the upper right corner of the Postman app to display the environment and global variables.
 Click the **Edit** link to open a modal for editing keys and values.

 [![quick look icon](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/edit_environ.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/edit_environ.png)